Softwire/LochNessBuilder/README.md

                     .WithFactory(m => m.Age, () => rand.Next(6))                                        // Age might be 2, 4, 1, 4, 6, 3 ...

-                    .WithBuilder(m => m.HomeLake, LakeBuilder.New)                                      // All monsters will have this.HomeLake populated with the result of "LakeBuilder.New.Build()", because Lake has a registered BuilderFactory
+                    .WithBuilder(m => m.HomeLake, LakeBuilder.Default)                                      // All monsters will have this.HomeLake populated with the result of "LakeBuilder.New.Build()"

                     .WithBuilder(m => m.HolidayLake, LakeBuilder.Minimal)                               // All monsters will have this.HolidayLake populated with the result of "LakeBuilder.Minimal.Build()".